-It’s hard being the caregiver of a homebound senior or a disabled person.
+It’s hard being the caregiver of senior or a disabled person.
 It’s a more difficult balancing act if you do not live with the senior or disabled person.
 We offer peace of mind in two ways:

 - If a client does not answer the door, the volunteer driver immediately calls staff at the office.
 Staff begins notifying the emergency contacts to make sure the client isn’t at a doctor’s appointment or some other reason for not answering.
 If a reason isn’t found, a staff member goes out to the home for a safety check.
 The staff will call law enforcement for a health check if warranted.